15498th/UDP_relay/README.md

 ### Connecting hosts

-This script can be used to connect client-server pair of apps running on two machines that are behind NAT or for some other reason cannot accept incoming connections, though third host, accepting connections from both of them and forwarding data back and forth.
-Assuming server program is waiting for connections on UDP port `4000`, client software insists on connecting to `127.0.0.1:4000`, and host, sending data between client and server machine (relay host) is awaliable on `example.com` with ports `5551` and `5552` open.
-Configuration of three UDP_relay instances would then look like this:
+This script can be used to connect client-server pair of apps running on two machines that are behind NAT or for some other reason cannot accept incoming connections, through third host, accepting connections from both of them and forwarding data back and forth.
+Assuming server program is waiting for connections on UDP port `4000`, client software insists on connecting to `127.0.0.1:4000`, and host, sending data between client and server machine (relay host) is avaliable on `example.com` with ports `5551` and `5552` open, configuration of three UDP_relay instances would then look like this:

 On client machine:
 ```